-Peña Adobe Historical Society welcomes Buffalo Soldiers and the Solano County Sheriff’s Posse, Saturday, June 7th from 11:00am to 2:00pm!
+Peña Adobe Historical Society welcomes back the Buffalo Soldiers and the Solano County Sheriff’s Posse, Saturday, June 13, 2026 from 11:00am to 2:00pm!

-Company G of the 10th Cavalry, better known to history as the Buffalo Soldiers, will be riding out of western history and into Peña Adobe Park again this year.
-The Buffalo Soldiers are a living history group that was established in the Sacramento area almost 30 years ago.
-The group recreates the black cavalry units that served in the Old West from 1866 to 1891.
+From Sacramento, Company G of the 10th Cavalry, better known to history as the Buffalo Soldiers, will be riding out of western history and into Peña Adobe Park again this year.
+The Buffalo Soldiers are a living history group that recreates the black cavalry units that served in the Old West from 1866 to 1891.

 The Peña Adobe Park is located in Vacaville’s rural southwest section, just off Interstate 80 adjacent to Lagoon Valley Park